1997 Regular Session

 WHEREAS, Will Green Poindexter has brought much credit to himself, the House of Representatives and the Governor's Office by his dedication, hard work, tireless efforts, and steadfast commitment to doing those things that he believed were in the best interests of the people he represented and the people of this state, and his presence in State Government certainly will be missed:

-NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, That we do hereby commend Mrs. Winson Hudson for her many outstanding contributions to the civil rights movement and express our heartfelt wishes for success in all her future endeavors.
+NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, That we commend and express sincere appreciation to our colleague Will Green Poindexter for his distinguished public service career and offer our best wishes for his success in all future endeavors.

-BE IT FURTHER RESOLVED, That copies of this resolution be furnished to Mrs. Winson Hudson and to the members of the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That a copy of this resolution be furnished to Will Green Poindexter.